 If you’re a small business owner, one of the first things you will have to decide is how to pay your employees.
 Will they earn a flat rate or an hourly rate?
 What do those terms even mean, and how will they affect your business?
 Which one will attract the most skilled employees?

-In this article, we’ll discuss the differences between hourly rates and flat rates, the pros and cons of each, and when it might make sense to choose one over the other.
+In this article, we'll discuss what is the difference between hourly rate and flat rate, the pros and cons of each, and when it might make sense to choose one over the other.

 Let’s get started!